 Susanna S. Epp

-A Sampling of Websites with Applets and Other Activities for Discrete Mathematics
+A Sampling of Websites with Discrete Mathematics Animations Etc.

 Click here for a listing.

 Resource Page for Discrete Mathematics with Applications, 5th Edition

 Resource Page for Discrete Mathematics with Applications, 4th Edition

 Resource Page for Discrete Mathematics: An Introduction to Mathematical Reasoning

 (Dissertation Title: Submodules of Cayley Algebras, Advisor: Irving Kaplansky)